-This homemade recipe is cheaper than Gatorade, Powerade or Vitamin Water, which would be the grown up version of Pedialyte, although sometimes my children prefer Vitamin Water over Pedialyte.
+Making your own Pedialyte alternative is cheaper than Gatorade, Powerade or Vitamin Water, which would be the grown up version of Pedialyte, although sometimes my children prefer Vitamin Water over Pedialyte.
 Note that the different flavors of Vitamin Water have various vitamins in them which is their marketing strategy.
-Those amounts of vitamins are so small in my opinion that I don’t think it makes a difference.
-I end up giving my childen vitamin supplements anyway.
-However, I do think that the electrolytes are beneficial.
+Those amounts of vitamins are suggested to be so small that it makes not much difference.
+Some give their children vitamin supplements anyway and feel that the electrolytes are beneficial.

-You might also be surprised to see how much sugar are in these vitamin type drinks.
+One might also be surprised to see how much sugar is in these vitamin type drinks.
 This is shocking since they claim to be so healthy for you.
 When you do the math, this recipe has less sugar and carbs than most of these vitamin drinks.
 Kids love them because they are accustomed to the taste of Kool Aid and Jell-o.
 Trying to get children to drink the brand Pedialyte due to taste is often a chore, so mom is a happy mom thanks to this homemade recipe.
 It’s great to have another alternative to Vitamin Water that, for me, is usually cost prohibitive.
-This homemade recipe is a keeper!
+This is a keeper!

 After the Illness

 After your child has stopped vomiting for at least 4 hours, you can start the B.R.A.T. diet.
 B.R.A.T. stands for Bread, rice, applesauce and toast, and go from there.
 Stay away from anything spicy or greasy for a couple of days.

 **Advanced and severe dehydration should be evaluated and treated by a medical professional.
-I am posting this recipe in case you feel you want to use it and make no diagnosis or suggestions for the care of your child.
+This recipe is posted in case you feel you want to use it.
+We make no diagnosis or suggestions for the care of your child.
 If your child is ill, a call to your pediatrician or family physician may be needed.
 The material on this site is for educational or entertainment purposes only.